-In Bucyrus City, board members were recognized prior to the start of the varsity boys basketball game on Jan.
-25. They also received certificates of commendation during their regular January meeting.
+Bucyrus City board members were recognized prior to the start of the varsity boys basketball game and received certificates of commendation during a January board meeting.

-"The Bucyrus City School District is very fortunate to have a dedicated board that works closely with parents, education professionals and community members to create the educational vision we want for our students," Superintendent Kevin D. Kimmel wrote on the district's website.
-"On behalf of the students, staff, and community, I would like to personally thank the Bucyrus City School District board for all of their efforts in providing the leadership for our schools."
+"Our district is very fortunate to have a dedicated board of education that works closely with parents, education professionals and community members to create the educational vision we want for our students," Superintendent Kevin D. Kimmel said.